Farenheith/base-project-config/README.md

 ## How to just create add all scripts?

 This command will:
-* add lint script, that runs tslint against your project;
+* Add lint script, that runs tslint against your project;
-* add build:dev script, that just build your project without additional validation;
+* Add build:dev script, that just build your project without additional validation;
-* add build script, that runs lint and build:dev;
+* Add build script, that runs lint and build:dev;
-* add test script, that runs mocha against your project;
+* Add test script, that runs mocha against your project;
-* add test:coverage script, that runs nyc and mocha against your project;
+* Add test:coverage script, that runs nyc and mocha against your project;
-* add test:coverage:lcovonly script, that runs lint, nyc generating only lcov report and mocha agains your project (useful for pipelines);
+* Add test:coverage:lcovonly script, that runs lint, nyc generating only lcov report and mocha agains your project (useful for pipelines);

 ```batch
 npx add-scripts